 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.

-Let me show you how I created this lavish display!
+Let me show you how I created this beautiful fall mantel decor!
 Years ago I had a chance to buy these beautiful 6′ magnolia garlands for $9.95 each.
 I bought ten of them, knowing that I would use them time and time again.
 As you can see, they had seen better days.
 You can see (despite my mediocre photography) them in better condition when used in my Coastal Christmas Mantel.